kytk/l4n-HCPpipelines/dockerhub_readme.md

 ## English

 ### Overview
-`kytk/l4n-hcppipelines` is a comprehensive Docker container for neuroimaging analysis with the Human Connectome Project (HCP) Pipeline.
+Lin4Neuro is a customized Ubuntu-based Linux distribution for neuroimaging analysis. `kytk/l4n-hcppipelines` is a comprehensive Docker container that includes the Human Connectome Project (HCP) Pipelines and all necessary neuroimaging software tools.
 The container provides a complete desktop environment with pre-installed neuroimaging software packages.
 The container runs an XFCE4 desktop accessible via web browser through noVNC.

 ### Features
 - **Complete Desktop Environment**: XFCE4 desktop with web browser access